kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

     - Use Amazon Glacier
 5. Dynamic Website Hosting
     - Use EC2 or EFS

+### Performance
+- Accessing S3 from EC2 which is in same Region, the access to S3 is designed to be fast
+- S3 is much faster in case of concurrent access from multiple apps, threads and clients compared to a single server
+- Muti-part upload is faster choice for object > 100MB
+- Combine usage with RDS, DynamoDB, etc. These databases will store meta-data only while actual data resides in S3
+- Transfer Acceleration: Uses CloudFront Edge locations.
+Enable Amazon S3 Transfer Acceleration on an Amazon S3 bucket.
+Then modify your Amazon S3 PUT and GET requests to use the s3-accelerate endpoint domain name (`<bucketname>.s3-accelerate.amazonaws.com`)

 ### S3 Cost Model
 Amazon S3 Standard has three pricing components:
-* storage (per GB per month)
+- storage (per GB per month)
-* data transfer in or out (per GB per month)
+- data transfer in or out (per GB per month)
-* requests (per thousand requests per month)
+- requests (per thousand requests per month)
+- There are Data Transfer IN and OUT fees if you enable Amazon S3 Transfer Acceleration on a bucket and the transfer performance is faster than regular Amazon S3 transfer.
+If AWS determines that Transfer Acceleration is not faster than normal transfer, it will not use Transfer Acceleration for upload, and will not charge for Transfer Acceleration

 ### S3 Storage Classes
-1. **S3 Standard:** 99.99% availability, 99.999999999% durability, can sustain loss of 2 AZs concurrently
+1. **S3 Standard:** 99.999999999% durability(11 nines), 99.99% availability (4 nines), can sustain loss of 2 AZs concurrently
 2. **S3 Infrequently Accessed (S3-IA):** For data less frequently accessed, but needs faster retrieval when required.
-Charged for retrieval fee.
+Charged for retrieval fee
-3. **S3 Infrequently Accessed One Zone (S3 One zone-IA):** S3-IA with no redundancy as it spans in only one AZ.
+3. **S3 Infrequently Accessed One Zone (S3 One zone-IA):** S3-IA with no redundancy as it spans in only one AZ
 4. **Glacier:** For data archival.
-Typical retrieval time will be 3-5 hours.
+Typical retrieval time will be 3-5 hours
 5. ~~**Reduced Redundancy Storage (S3 RRS)~~(Deprecated.
 Use S3 One zone- IA instead):** Reduced Redundancy Storage (RRS) is an Amazon S3 storage option that enables customers to store noncritical, reproducible data at lower levels of redundancy than Amazon S3’s standard storage.
 Designed to provide 99.99% durability and 99.99% availability of objects over a given year.
 Designed to sustain the loss of data in a single facility.

 ### S3 Data Consistency Model